 What inspired you to start your business?

-Having been inspired by patients struggling with alzheimer’s or dementia, cancer, diabetes, heart conditions, kidney dialysis, leukemia, lymphedema from breast cancer, organ transplants and my own scary medical experiences, by not wearing a medical bracelet, I saw the critical need to protect myself in medical emergencies.
+Having been inspired by patients struggling with alzheimer’s, cancer, diabetes, heart conditions, kidney dialysis, leukemia, lymphoma, organ transplants and my own scary medical experiences, by not wearing a medical bracelet, I saw the critical need to protect myself in medical emergencies.

 What’s more, I also saw too many medically challenged people refusing to wear a life saving medical ID bracelet because it was considered ugly, and draws too much attention to their critical medical condition.